Nat Adderley: Style

 Although Adderley started playing trumpet, he switched to the less common cornet.
 He preferred the darker tone of the conical cornet to the brighter sound of the cylindrical trumpet.
 He could produce a rich, earthy tone that became his signature sound, one that could only come from the cornet.
 He also enjoyed the cornet's historic quality, reinvigorating the instrument played by early jazz musicians.

 Adderley is widely attributed with the development and establishment of the 1960s style of soul jazz along with the rest of the members Cannonball Adderley Quintet.
 This style is characterized by simple harmonies, a heavy blues feel, catchy riffs, and a presence of the church.
 The point of soul jazz was to bring back a simpler type of jazz that had direct influence from blues and church music.

 However, this is not the only style that Adderley wrote and played.
 The quintet was also widely known for their hard bop, which comprised roughly half of their recorded work.
-This is a rougher, edgier style descended from bebop, and virtuosic abilities are required to be able to play it.

 As a soloist and composer, Adderley had a wide range of abilities.
 He could improvise simpler, more soulful solos for soul jazz numbers, but he could experiment and show off all of his abilities for hard bop.
 Especially in playing hard bop, he was not afraid to use the range of the instrument, often playing below the typical cornet range for short bursts before returning to the normal range.
 Although his range was starting to fade by the late 1960s, this did not keep him from continuing to play for the rest of his life.